 At the age of 19, I lost my father to a heart attack.
 My mother and I supported each other by learning as we navigated their way through the family finances.
 Because my father handled the finances, it wasn’t clear how to even do simple tasks like pay bills.
 I learned a lot in a short period of time.

 Back in 2004, we had under $30,000 of school loans and credit card debt that we managed to pay off by 2008, while saving a high percentage in retirement accounts.
 We have been debt-free except mortgage since 2008 and continue to have a high savings rate.
 We live in a high cost of living area so saving isn’t very easy.
 The cost of housing is very high compared to other parts of the country.

 In 2011, we decided that I would become a stay-at-home Mom to out three children.
 Both my husband and I wanted to be stay-at-home parents, and after talking it over we both agreed that I would stay-at-home and I’m so glad I did.
 It was scary going from two incomes to one income.
 This was shortly after I had my twin boys.
 We looked closely at our spending and were able to reduce it dramatically in as many areas as we could.
 We were able to still max out my husband’s retirement accounts.
 So glad we did.

 I volunteered for several different local groups from 2011 to 2018.
 From 2016-2018 I have been Treasurer of a local MoMs club managing their budget and expenses.

-Holly believes working hard, saving, and being frugal are the keys to Financial Independence.
-She and her husband are now working towards Financial Independence.
-Holly’s definition of Financial Independence is having enough income from your assets to cover your essential expenses so that you can survive without ever having to work again.
-She believes that anyone can achieve this goal.
+I believe working hard, saving, and being frugal are the keys to Financial Independence.
+My husband and I are now working towards Financial Independence.
+My definition of Financial Independence is having enough income from your assets to cover your essential expenses so that you can survive without ever having to work again.
+I believe that anyone can achieve this goal.
 Financial Independence means freedom to do what you want to do.

-From 2004-2011, Holly worked for several government contractors in the IT field.
-She handled the budget of multi-million dollar projects.
+From 2004-2011, I worked for several government contractors in the IT field.
+I handled the budget of multi-million dollar projects.